appscode-cloud/docs/docs/platform/selfhost-setup/install/selfhosted-production.md

 > [!IMPORTANT]
 > Ensure your cluster has a **Storage Class** defined to fulfill the PVC requests for both the Cache and the Database.
-If SMTP is enabled then put Host, Username, Password and From.
-You can also enable Send As Plain Text and TLS.

 #### Domain White List and Proxy Servers